gnicol/GitSwarm/perforce_swarm/doc-ee/install/uninstall.md

 And then following the normal [installation steps](README.md) for your OS distribution.

-**Note:** Otherwise, if you need to restore you data on a fresh install of GitSwarm EE, you will need to [restore from a backup](../raketasks/backup_restore.md).
+**Note:** Otherwise, if you need to restore your data on a fresh install of GitSwarm EE, you will need to [restore from a backup](../raketasks/backup_restore.md).